Pierre Buyoya: Coup d'état and first term, 1987–1993

+Buyoya appointed a Commission of National Reconciliation (Commission pour la réconciliation nationale), and he was officially proclaimed President of Burundi on 9 September 1988.
+In early October he appointed a mixed government of both civilian and military figures and awarded himself the post of Minister of National Defence.
+He chose Adrien Sibomana, a well-respected Hutu, as his prime minister, and made efforts to ethnically balance his cabinet.
+For the first time since the 1960s, substantial public debate was allowed over issues of policy and governance.
+By 1991, the Commission of National Reconciliation had created a "Charter of Unity" (Ubumwe) which was approved via referendum and supposed to reduce ethnic tensions.
+These efforts were accompanied by publicity campaigns led Buyoya's government, resulting in the creation of "unity squares" in most towns with small monuments celebrating inter-ethnic unity, while government officials were encouraged to spread slogans to garner support for the unity measures.
+According to researcher Nigel Watt, "this unity was cosmetic" and did not change the real power dynamics in the country, though Buyoya's regime was possibly "starting to do the right thing".
+Tutsi and Hutu extremists opposed even these small changes, with two small Hutu revolts taking place in 1991 and again resulting in brutal punitative campaigns by the Tutsi-dominated military.

-This commission created a new constitution that Buyoya approved in 1992.
+The Commission of National Reconciliation created a new constitution that Buyoya approved in 1992.
 This constitution called for a non-ethnic government with a president and a parliament.
-Democratic elections were held in June 1993 and were won by the Hutu Melchior Ndadaye, who created a balanced Hutu and Tutsi government.
+Described as a "cunning politician" by Watt, Buyoya subsequently managed to maintain power while making mostly ceremonial efforts regarding democratization.
+However, his limited liberalism allowed for the emergence of a "visible Hutu bourgeosie" as well as freer party politics.
+Democratic presidential elections were held in June 1993 and were won by the Hutu Melchior Ndadaye, who created a balanced Hutu and Tutsi government.
 Nevertheless, the army assassinated Ndadaye in a coup attempt in October 1993.
 Some human rights groups suspected Buyoya of supporting the putschists, while several soldiers who participated accused him of helping plan the coup.
-Burundi entered an prolonged period of civil war in which 300,000 people were killed and 470,000 displaced.
+Burundi entered a prolonged period of civil war in which 300,000 people were killed and 470,000 displaced.
 There were numerous attempts to form a government, but even the coalition government under Sylvestre Ntibantunganya was unable to stop the fighting.